SHT library API. More...

 | Get the number of entries in a table. | |

-| _Bool | sht_empty (const struct sht_ht *ht) |
+| bool | sht_empty (const struct sht_ht *ht) |

 | Determine whether a table is empty. | |

-| _Bool | sht_delete (struct sht_ht *ht, const void *restrict key) |
+| bool | sht_delete (struct sht_ht *ht, const void *restrict key) |

 | Remove an entry from the table. | |

-| _Bool | sht_pop (struct sht_ht *ht, const void *restrict key, void *restrict out) |
+| bool | sht_pop (struct sht_ht *ht, const void *restrict key, void *restrict out) |

 | Remove and return an entry from the table. | |

-| _Bool | sht_replace (struct sht_ht *ht, const void *key, const void *entry) |
+| bool | sht_replace (struct sht_ht *ht, const void *key, const void *entry) |

 | Replace the entry associated with an existing key. | |

-| _Bool | sht_swap (struct sht_ht *ht, const void *key, const void *entry, void *out) |
+| bool | sht_swap (struct sht_ht *ht, const void *key, const void *entry, void *out) |

 | Exchange an existing entry and a new entry. | |

-| struct sht_ro_iter * | sht_ro_iter (struct sht_ht *ht) |
+| struct sht_iter * | sht_iter_new (struct sht_ht *ht, enum sht_iter_type type) |

-| Create a new read-only iterator. | |
+| Create a new iterator. | |

-| void | sht_ro_iter_free_ (struct sht_ro_iter *iter) |
+| void | sht_iter_free (struct sht_iter *iter) |

-| const void * | sht_ro_iter_next_ (struct sht_ro_iter *iter) |
+| const void * | sht_iter_next (struct sht_iter *iter) |

-| _Bool | sht_iter_delete (struct sht_rw_iter *iter) |
+| bool | sht_iter_delete (struct sht_iter *iter) |

 | Remove the last entry returned by a read/write iterator. | |

-| _Bool | sht_ro_iter_replace_ (struct sht_ro_iter *iter, const void *restrict entry) |
+| bool | sht_iter_replace (struct sht_iter *iter, const void *restrict entry) |

 | enum sht_err | sht_get_err (const struct sht_ht *ht) |